Creative Automation / Foundation

 01

 Start with this video's job: This video breaks down two same-week open-source releases — Ornith 1.0, a Deep Reinforce coding-model family that learns to write its own agent scaffold during reinforcement-learning training, and DeepSeek's DSpark, a lossless speculative-decoding layer that serves the same weights up to 85% faster — and shows how to stack them behind Claude Code as a local, $0-per-token agentic coding rig.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "Task" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:44, where the video says: “not get that scaffold from a clever prompt.
 It learned to build it during training, teaching itself how to behave like an agent one reward at a time.
 Most models never touch their own harness.
 This one rewrote...”

 02